timcera/wdmtoolbox/README.rst

 Python requirements for all platforms
 -------------------------------------
-* scikits.timeseries - on Windows this is part of the Python(x,y) distribution
+* pandas - on Windows this is part of the Python(x,y) distribution (http://code.google.com/p/pythonxy/)
-  (http://code.google.com/p/pythonxy/)

 * baker - command line parser